-- 1. A sophomore may progress to junior status after satisfactory fulfillment of all sophomore level requirements. - 1.1 A sophomore must satisfactory fulfill course requirements for all semester I courses in order to progress to semester II. - 1.2 A sophomore must achieve a final grade of 'C' in all semester I courses and general education and science Nutrition course, and an "S" (satisfactory) in all course clinical and nursing skills laboratory components.
+A sophomore may progress to junior status after satisfactory fulfillment of all sophomore level requirements.

+1.1 A sophomore must satisfactory fulfill course requirements for all semester I courses in order to progress to semester II.
-- 1.2.1 A student must submit an official college transcript, reflecting a final grade of "C" or higher, in an approved Nutrition course prior to registration for and progression to BHCLR-SPN semester II. - 1.2.2 A student enrolled in general Education A & P II must submit an official college transcript, reflecting a final grade of "C" or higher, in an approved Anatomy & Physiology II course prior to registration for and progression to BHCLR-SPN semester II. - 1.3 Take required national standardized examinations and complete required remediation, if applicable. - 1.4 Current Immunization record, - 1.5 Current CPR.

-Junior:

-- 1. A junior may progress to senior status after satisfactory fulfillment of all junior level requirements. - 1.1 A junior must continue to be enrolled in Semester II courses at the eleventh week of study. - 1.2 Current immunization record. - 1.3 Current CPR.

-Senior:

-- 1. A senior may be promoted to graduation candidate status after satisfactory fulfillment of all senior course requirements, graduation requirements, school requirements and BH requirements (if any). - 1.1 A student must satisfactory fulfill course requirements for all semester II courses in order to progress to graduate candidate status. - 1.2 Take required national standardized examinations, complete required remediation, if applicable. - 1.3 Complete the National Standardized examination and all associated remediation requirements. - 1.4 Current immunization record. - 1.5 Current CPR.
+1.2 A sophomore must achieve a final grade of 'C' in all semester I courses and general education science course, and an "S" (satisfactory) in all course clinical and nursing skills laboratory components.
+1.2.1 A student enrolled in general education A & P II must submit an official college transcript, reflecting a final grade of "C" or higher, in an approved Anatomy & Physiology II course prior to registration for and progression to BHCLR-SPN semester II.
+1.3 requi Take required national standardized examinations and complete red remediation, if applicable.
+1.4 Current Immunization record, 1.5 Current CPR.
+Junior: 1.
+A junior may progress to senior status after satisfactory fulfillment of all junior level requirements. a 1.1 eleve A junior must continue to be enrolled in Semester II courses at the enth week of study.
+1.2 Current immunization record.
+1.3 Current CPR.
+A senior may be promoted to graduation candidate status after satisfactory fulfillment of all senior course requirements, graduation requirements, school requirements and BH requirements (if any).
+1.1 cours A student must satisfactory fulfill course requirements for all semester II sees in order to progress to graduate candidate status.
+1.2 requi Take required national standardized examinations, complete red remediation, if applicable.
+Complete national standardized examination and all associated diation requirements.
+1.4 Current immunization record.
+1.5 Current CPR.
+Graduate: